consensus-shipyard/ipc/docs/running.md

 cargo run -p fendermint_app -- run
 ```

-The `-dd` flag enables `INFO` level logging; we can see that the application is listening:
+With the default `--log-level info` we can see that the application is listening:

 ```console
 2023-03-29T09:17:28.548878Z  INFO fendermint::cmd: reading configuration path="/home/aakoshh/.fendermint/config"